 I always recommend starting with your values and what is important to you.
 You want to look for the companies whose values are similar or are the same as yours.

 It is important for two reasons.
 First, you will feel in the right place and can truly connect to the company - their vision and mission, and their values will come naturally to you, so the working environment will be just right for you.
-At the end of the day, the companies don't hire the most qualified or the most experienced candidate, they hire a candidate who is the right fit - who really understands them and gets what they are doing, their bigger vision and what they stand for.
-So really connecting with the company in that level will not only make it a great place to work in for you, but will also help you to really stand out from other candidates and will make the whole interview process much easier.
+At the end of the day, the companies don't hire the most qualified or the most experienced candidate, they hire a candidate who is the right fit - who really understands them and gets what they are doing, their bigger vision, and what they stand for.
+So really, connecting with the company at that level will not only make it a great place for you to work at, but will also help you to really stand out from other candidates and will make the whole interview process much easier.

-The first thing is to get to know yourself, your personality and get clear on what you believe in and what your values are.
-Start by figuring out what you as a person like, what you don't like, what your strengths and talents are, how do you work best - alone or in a team, in the office or at home.
+The first thing is to get to know yourself, your personality, and get clear on what you believe in and what your values are.
+Start by figuring out what kind of person you are, what you don't like, what your strengths and talents are, how you work best - alone or in a team, in the office or at home.
 Your personality type will give you clues on what kind of work environment you will thrive in and what kind of environment will do quite the opposite for you.

-The next thing you need to do is to get clear on is how do you want your life to look like.
+The next thing you need to do is to get clear on what you want your life to look like.
 And this is a starting point for everything.
-Think about in as many details as you can what your ideal day would look like, where would wake up, at what time, what do you see around you, what work do you do, in what setting - is it a big company or a corner office in your home, or maybe it’s a beach somewhere in Asia!
+Think about in as many details as you can; what your ideal day would look like, where you would wake up, at what time, what do you see around you, what work do you do, in what setting - is it a big company or a corner office in your home, or maybe it’s a beach somewhere in Asia!

-Really allow yourself to imagine your ideal life because at the end of the day we create our own reality, but it all starts with a dream.
-And if you are struggling with imagination or you need any prompts, download my FREE Clarity workbook, that will give you some prompts and questions to answer.
+Really allow yourself to imagine your ideal life, because at the end of the day, it is you who creates your own reality.
+But it all starts with a dream.
+And if you are struggling with imagination or you need any prompts, download my FREE Clarity workbook - it will give you some prompts and questions to answer.

-The next thing you need to do is to think about what does success mean to you.
+The next thing you need to do is to think about what success means to you.
 What does it feel like for you?
 And how do you achieve it?

-Success means different things to different people and more often it is really quite difficult to identify, but knowing what success means to you, will guide you to make the right choices and decisions in your career.
-It can mean money, status or power, but it can also be linked to the expression of creativity or altruism.
-It can also mean freedom and flexibility or it can mean happy relationships.
+Success means different things to different people and more often than not, it is really quite difficult to identify.
+However, knowing what success means to you will guide you to make the right choices and decisions in your career.
+It can mean money, status, or power, but it can also be linked to the expression of creativity or altruism.
+It can also mean freedom and flexibility, or it can mean happy relationships.

-The reason why this is important to do in the very beginning before you even start your search and especially before you start applying for roles in different companies is that it will give you a better insight in what kind of environment you will thrive in.
+The reason why this is important to do in the very beginning - before you even start your search, and especially before you start applying for roles in different companies, is that it will give you a better insight into what kind of environment you will thrive in.

 For example, if you envision yourself travelling and living the laptop lifestyle or even just having flexibility and freedom, then any company that will require you to stay in the office from 9-5, is probably not going to be the best fit.

-I have created a table for you for what different work environments look like.
+I have created a table for you illustrating what different work environments look like.
 This is an overview of key features and it is not an exhaustive list of what to expect.
-And, of course not all the companies will fit exactly this description, but the majority will.
+And, of course, not all the companies will exactly fit this description, but the majority will.

-This table gives a good outline of what the work environments look like in different size companies, both private and public sector, who suits best these type of environments, what type of experience and skills are useful and also performance and career management culture in any particular type of the environment.
+This table gives a good outline of what the work environments look like in different size companies, both private and public sector, who these types of environments suit best, what type of experience and skills are useful, and also performance and career management culture in any particular type of the environment.
 So make sure to download it!

 Of course, do your research and try to go as deep as you can.
-Don't stop on just looking at the company website, but look at everything you can find on the internet about this company - any articles, any mentions, any reviews - anything that is there.
-Try and find out not only their mission, vision and values but also their product, their services, who are their clients, what is their positioning, how are they doing in the current market situation, have there been any events that have influenced the performance or the structure of the company - like mergers or acquisitions.
+Don't stop on just looking at the company's website, but look at everything you can find on the internet - any articles, any mentions, any reviews - anything there is concerning this company.
+Try and find out not only their mission, vision, and values, but also their product, their services, who their clients are, what their positioning is, how they are doing in the current market situation, have there been any events that have influenced the performance or the structure of the company - like mergers or acquisitions.

 The more you know about the company, the more you understand what kind of impact your role has on the success of the company, the better you can highlight your relevant skills and experiences to showcase that you are the right candidate.
-The current job market is tough, it's a company driven market and there is a lot of competition and it is important to stand out and show that you are going to add value and help the company succeed.
+The current job market is tough - it's a company-driven market with lots of competition.
+It is important to stand out and show that you are going to add value and help the company succeed.